Deb Frecklington

-Deborah Kay Frecklington (born 3 September 1971) is an Australian politician who is the member of the Legislative Assembly of Queensland for Nanango, having won the seat at the 2012 state election.
+Deborah Kay Frecklington (born 3 September 1971) is an Australian politician who serves as the member for Nanango in the Legislative Assembly of Queensland, having won the seat at the 2012 state election.
 She was the Leader of the Queensland Opposition and leader of the Liberal National Party of Queensland (LNP) before resigning as party leader following the LNP’s loss at the 2020 Queensland state election.
+She is currently serving as Attorney-General of Queensland as well as Minister for Justice and Minister for Integrity under David Crisafulli.

 Early life

 Frecklington was born in Miles in south-west Queensland.
 She grew up on a cattle property at Guluguba and attended Guluguba State School.
 For her secondary schooling, she was a boarder at Ipswich Girls' Grammar School.

-Frecklington has a bachelor of business (University of Southern Queensland) and a bachelor of law (Queensland University of Technology).
+Frecklington has a Bachelor of business (University of Southern Queensland) and a Bachelor of law (Queensland University of Technology).

 She has worked in the clothing, motor vehicle and newspaper industries.
 Her career takes in the co-management of broad-acre cropping properties with her husband.
 During her time as a lawyer, she worked for Kelly & Frecklington Solicitors, specialising in family and property law.